Webhooks Guide

 | TableName | Source table where the duplicate was detected |

-| MatchRecordId1 | Identifier of first matched record |
+| BaseRecordId | Identifier of the base (master) record in the cluster |

-| MatchRecordId2 | Identifier of second matched record |
+| Subordinates[].RecordId | ID of this subordinate record |

 Important Notes